Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

   public override final fun compareTo(other: E): Int
   ```

-  (a member of `kotlin.Comparable<E>`) defined by default to compare entries by their ordinals, but may be overriden to have different behaviour both in the enum class declaration and in entry declarations;
+  (a member of `kotlin.Comparable<E>`) defined by default to compare entries by their ordinals, but may be overridden to have different behaviour both in the enum class declaration and in entry declarations;

 - ```kotlin
   public override fun toString(): String
   ```

-  (a member of `kotlin.Any`) defined by default to return the entry name, but may be overriden  to have different behaviour both in the enum class declaration and in entry declarations.
+  (a member of `kotlin.Any`) defined by default to return the entry name, but may be overridden  to have different behaviour both in the enum class declaration and in entry declarations.

 In addition to these, every enum class type `E` has the following **static** member functions declared implicitly: